-Despite the fact that DPO’s are rarely utilized when a company is trying to go public, there are still several benefits for both large companies and small companies to employ this process.
-Although, most companies don’t prefer to use the direct listing, or DPO process, there are preeminent examples of companies going public through direct listings, including Spotify, Ben & Jerry’s, and Annie’s Homegrown.
-Nevertheless, because it is a scarce process, there are several important considerations.
+Despite the fact that DPOs are rarely utilized when a company is trying to go public, there are still several benefits for both large companies and small companies to employ this process.
+Although most companies don’t prefer to use the direct listing or DPO process, there are preeminent examples of companies going public through direct listings, including Spotify, Ben & Jerry’s, and Annie’s Homegrown.
+Nevertheless, because it is a scarce process, there are several important considerations

 Benefits of a Direct Listing (DPO)

-Companies have more control over the entire process when using a DPO, and underwriting is not necessary.
+- Companies have more control over the entire process when using a DPO, and underwriting is not necessary.
 A DPO is not subject to market conditions and is directly handled by the company.
 There is no need for a company to use brokerage services and purchase or use expensive outlets.
 Newspapers, magazines, social media platforms, and public meetings are all alternatives that can be used during this process.
-Affordable options are called up and some risks bypassed.
+Affordable options are called up and some risks are bypassed.

-Investors can have an opportunity to get in on exciting investment opportunities and can participate in high-risk/reward venture-stage funding.
+- Investors can have an opportunity to get in on exciting investment opportunities and can participate in high-risk/reward venture-stage funding.
 DPOs may serve as a formal listing event (using a resale registration statement) before a company raises money through traditional underwriters in later secondary offerings.
-For example, Ben & Jerry’s followed its DPO with successful underwritten public offerings which resulted in high returns for early investors.
+For example, Ben & Jerry’s followed its DPO with successfully underwritten public offerings which resulted in high returns for early investors.

-There are innovative tools to help with the sale of DPO offerings, allowing companies to raise money through an on-going raise under Regulation A+ up to $75 million through a “do it yourself” crowdfunding campaign.
+- There are innovative tools to help with the sale of DPO offerings, allowing companies to raise money through an ongoing raise under Regulation A+ up to $75 million through a “do it yourself” crowdfunding campaign.
 Through the Cloudraise® Platform by Equity Track, it is easier than ever to allow issuers to manage their equity crowdfunding campaign on their own website.
 This allows issuers to raise money from their investors directly and gain access to capital by doing a direct public offering.

 Concerns of a Direct Public Offering